Kick start your future

 Students can begin an apprenticeship or complete a traineeship in Year 10, 11 and 12 and some can contribute towards their ATAR.

-More information can be found on the School based apprenticeships and traineeships website.
+More information can be found on the School-based apprenticeships and traineeships webpage.

 The WorldSkills Vocational Education and Training in Schools (VETiS) competition provides school students with an opportunity to demonstrate their skills in a competitive setting.
 Participating in the WorldSkills competition is a great experience and a valuable addition to your resume.